redoonetworks/PHPFlexAPIClient/README.md

 # FlexAPIClient
-PHP Client for vTigerCRM Flex API
+Sample PHP Client for vTigerCRM Flex API

+Used by Flex Suite APP